Taxation in Finland: Pension insurance fees

-The voluntary pension insurance fees or transfers to a personal pension account are credited in earned income taxation up to €5,000 per year.
+Voluntary pension insurance contributions or transfers to a personal pension account are credited to earned income tax up to €5,000 per year.
 The Finnish system does not provide for voluntary contributions or employer matching.

 Unemployment insurance fees

-Every person 18–65 years of age working as an employee in Finland is required to pay unemployment insurance fee on their gross work income.
+Every person 18–65 years of age working as an employee in Finland is required to pay unemployment insurance fees on their gross work income.
 The employee's fee is levied on their gross work income.
-The employer's fee is proportionate to what they pay to all their employees and it is not withheld from the employees' gross salaries – in effect, it is paid out of the employer's assets.
-The exact percentages of the fees are set by law to a level that secures the Employment Fund's (Työllisyysrahasto) ability to pay out unemployment benefits, and in 2025 the fees are as follows:
+The employer's fee is proportionate to what they pay to all their employees, and it is not withheld from the employees' gross salaries – in effect, it is paid out of the employer's assets.
+The exact percentages of the fees are set by law to ensure the Employment Fund (Työllisyysrahasto) can pay out unemployment benefits.
+As of 2025, the fees are as follows: